fadichikh/Apollo_VR/README.md

 # On Board Apollo 11
 ## Description and objectives
-This project was made for the class _Réalité virtuelle et augmentée_ given by Isaac Pante at UNIL.
+This project was made for the class _Réalité virtuelle.

 The objective was to create a VR scene using the A-Frame framework.